 On a show of hands every holder of ordinary shares present at a meeting in person or by proxy, is entitled to one vote, and upon a poll each share is entitled to one vote.

-At 31 December 2009 there were 170,315,612 ordinary shares fully paid to 20 cents.
+At 31 December 2010 there were 171,315,612 ordinary shares fully paid.

+(a) Ordinary shares issued

-(a) Movements in ordinary share capital
+Movements in ordinary share capital